msea1/MiscCode/Travel/test.md

 And it looks like we'll be about 20 minutes early so not real worried about the connection.
 _Boston Logan International Airport Boston United States 42.371, -71.019_

----

-**Ethernet onboard**: _23:38:29 EDT_ _Mostly Clear 7°C_

-![aa1e75c8049c179b3a20ce8809eff365][4]

-Smart since bandwidth may be less a problem than saturation of the wifi access points

-Also what appears to an s-video port?
-_703 Bennington St Boston United States 42.384, -71.013_

 ## Sat 19 May

-**Girl, no photo shown**: _16:51:13 +03_ _Mostly Sunny 28°C_
+**Istanbul to Baku**: _16:51:13 +03_ _Mostly Sunny 28°C_
-Super cute, very reinforce the body type I find irresistibly attractive.
+Girl, no photo, Super cute, very reinforce the body type I find irresistibly attractive.
 Slender frame, tight ass with cleft, thigh gap, flat tummy
-_Istanbul Atatürk Airport Bakırköy Turkey 40.978, 28.817_

----

-**Lufthansa FF miles?**: _16:52:12 +03_ _Mostly Sunny 28°C_
-Confusing interaction with CSR saying he sees it and will write down and something about card or new card?
+Confusing interaction with CSR regarding my FF miles posting to Lufthansa saying he sees it and will write down and something about card or new card?

 PA announcements and clapping as we board plane about how today is their national birthday of sorts.
 Their July 4.
-_Istanbul Atatürk Airport Bakırköy Turkey 40.977, 28.817_

----

-**Break fast PA announcement**: _18:15:57 +04_
-Captain came on to notify when we passed sundown time and could break fast.
+A few hours later, Captain came on to PA to notify when we passed sundown time and could break fast.
 Reminder that we're flying during Ramadan.

+_Istanbul Atatürk Airport Bakırköy Turkey 40.978, 28.817_

 ---